-We first show that every infinite branch in the direction of the past converges to a point at infinity (point (ii) in Theorem \ref{Thm:biinfinite}), which is a direct consequence of Theorem \ref{Thm:controlbackward}.
-Then we show that the DSF is \emph{tight} with probability $1$ (Proposition \ref{Prop:tightness}).
+Thus $\mathcal{I}=\bigcup_{x \in \mathcal{L}_0}\Psi_t(x)$.
+In Step 1, we show that every infinite branch in the direction of the past converges to a point at infinity (point (ii) in Theorem \ref{Thm:biinfinite}), which is a direct consequence of Theorem \ref{Thm:controlbackward}.
+Then we show in Step 2 that the DSF is \emph{straight} with probability $1$ (Proposition \ref{Prop:straightness}).
 Recall that the Maximal Backward Deviation ($\MBD$) has been defined in Definition \ref{Def:defofcfd}.